baoboa/pyqt5/doc/html/_sources/installation.rst.txt

     is laid out.
 Normally :program:`qmake` is found on your :envvar:`PATH`.
     This option can be used to specify a particular instance of :program:`qmake` to use.

+.. cmdoption:: --qml-debug

+    .. versionadded:: 5.8

+    Enable the QML debugging infrastructure.
+This should not be enabled in a production environment.

 .. cmdoption:: --qml-plugindir <DIR>